Ilmainen toimitus yli 100 euron tilauksille - Tuotteiden toimitukset Suomesta - Viiveitä johtuen kuljetuslakosta

 No more looking at the watch: RuuviTag will trigger an alert on your mobile phone when the sauna is ready.

-Using RuuviTags is that easy: install RuuviTag into a safe place inside a sauna, add the sensor in the Ruuvi Station app and configure a temperature alert — your brand new intelligent sauna experience.
-It has arrived on your mobile!
+Using RuuviTags is that easy: install RuuviTag into a safe place inside a sauna, add the sensor in the Ruuvi Station app and configure a temperature alert — your brand new wireless sauna thermometer has been installed.
+Furthermore, it has arrived on your mobile!

-Unique environmental challenges – temperature and the beacon
+Unique environmental challenges for a sauna sensor– temperature and the beacon

 Birch bath broom and a bucket in a sauna